reyesaldasoro/ElectroPalatography/extractPhonemes/ExtractPhonemesManual.md

 </pre>
 <p>
-Since there may be longer or shorter occurrences, the number in each occurence needs to be
+Since there may be longer or shorter occurrences, the numbers in each occurrence of the phonemes needs to be normalised, otherwise the values would show a stronger influence of the length of each occurrence than the actual occurrences.
+Thus the values now range between 0 and 1 and for each position of the montage, the maximum value will be 1.
 </p>

 <img src="Figures/Montage_occurrences.png" width="500" height="300" />